 Kevin C. Welch, MD

-A disruption in the brain lining (a.k.a. dura) and the bone separating the brain and the sinuses will result in the drainage of fluid that normally surrounds the brain into the sinuses.
+A disruption (a hole or tear) in the brain lining (called the dura) and the bone separating the brain and the sinuses will result in the drainage of fluid that normally surrounds the brain into the sinuses.
 This fluid is known as cerebrospinal fluid or "CSF."
 Drainage of CSF into the sinuses can result in a multitude of problems, not to mention the often times annoying constancy of nasal dripping.

 This article discusses current concepts in the causes and diagnosis as well as treatment of CSF leaks.